shihyuntang/igrins_rv/docs/source/index.md

 ***

 For the sake of efficiency, **IGRINS RV** is broken up into several different steps.
-After installed (see {ref}`Installation`) all the required packages, the best way to learn how these steps work is to follow our {doc}`Demo with Example Data (GJ281)` using the example data provided.
+After installing (see {ref}`Installation`) all the required packages, the best way to learn how these steps work is to follow our {doc}`Demo with Example Data (GJ281)` using the example data provided.
 The demo will demonstrate how one user might run the steps of **IGRINS RV** to go from raw data to final RV measurements.

 ```{toctree}
 :caption: 'Quick Start'